Adequate Predimension Inequalities in Differential Fields: Predimensions and Hrushovski constructions

 It is easy to see that $\sigma$ is finite and hence $\delta$ is well defined.
 On the other hand for $A, B \in \mathfrak{C}_{f.g.}$ one can easily prove (using modularity of $d$) that

 Thus, $\delta$ is submodular.
 In this manner we obtain a predimension on $\mathfrak{C}_{f.g.}$ and it makes sense to ask whether it is adequate or not.

-As we have already mentioned, adequacy means that the reduct $\mathcal{K}_E$ is ``geometric'' and the predimension governs its geometry.
-In our setting this intuitive idea can be clarified a bit, based on the analysis of pseudo-exponentiation and the exponential differential equation (and the differential equation of the $j$-function in Section \ref{j-chapter}).
+As pointed out above, adequacy gives a good understanding of the structure of the appropriate reduct of a differentially closed field.
+Let us elaborate on this intuitive idea, based on the analysis of pseudo-exponentiation and the exponential differential equation (and the differential equation of the $j$-function in Section \ref{j-chapter}).

 In order to understand the structure of our differential equation, one has to understand which systems of equations in the language of the reduct $\mathcal{K}_E$ have a solution.
 Then a predimension inequality (like \eqref{inequality}) implies that ``overdetermined'' systems cannot have solutions.
 Adequacy means that this is the only obstacle: if having a solution does not contradict our inequality then there is a solution.
 It is not difficult to see that this question is equivalent to understanding which varieties contain (generic enough) points that are solutions to our differential equation\footnote{We do not state precisely what we mean by this because we will see it in the case of the exponential differential equation and the equation of $j$ which will be enough to understand the question in general.} (we call them $E$-points).
 This is in fact how one axiomatises the first-order theory of a differential equation (i.e. the theory of the corresponding reduct) with an adequate predimension inequality.